AndersDeath/holy-theory/content/algorithms/depth-first-search.md

 **Applications:**

-**Traversal and Search**: DFS can be used to traverse and search a graph, visiting all the nodes reachable from a given starting node.
+**Traversal and Search**: Depth first search can be used to traverse and search a graph, visiting all the nodes reachable from a given starting node.
 This application is useful in scenarios such as finding connected components, identifying cycles, or determining reachability.

 **Topological Sorting**: DFS can be employed to perform topological sorting on directed acyclic graphs (DAGs).
 Topological sorting is essential in scheduling tasks with dependencies, such as in project management or task scheduling.

-**Pathfinding**: While DFS does not guarantee finding the shortest path between two nodes, it can be used for pathfinding in scenarios where finding any path is sufficient.
+**Pathfinding**: While Depth first sarch does not guarantee finding the shortest path between two nodes, it can be used for pathfinding in scenarios where looking for any path is sufficient.
 Examples include maze solving, puzzle solving, and navigating game maps.

-**Cycle Detection**: DFS is commonly used to detect cycles in a graph.
-By maintaining a set of visited nodes and tracking the path taken during traversal, cycles can be identified when revisiting a node that is already in the current path.
+**Cycle Detection**: The algorithm is commonly used to detect cycles in a graph.
+They can be identified when revisiting a node that is already in the current path by maintaining a set of visited nodes and tracking the path taken during traversal.

 **Strongly Connected Components (SCC)**: DFS can be applied to find strongly connected components in a directed graph.
 SCCs are subsets of vertices in a graph where every vertex is reachable from every other vertex within the subset.

 **Network Analysis**: DFS is utilized in network analysis tasks, such as finding bridges and articulation points in a network.
 Bridges are edges whose removal would disconnect the graph, while articulation points are vertices whose removal would increase the number of connected components.

-**Solving Puzzles**: DFS can be used to solve various puzzles, including Sudoku, N-Queens, and word games like Boggle.
+**Solving Puzzles**: The algorithm can be used to solve various puzzles, including Sudoku, N-Queens, and word games like Boggle.
 By exploring all possible configurations or solutions, DFS can efficiently find a valid solution.

 **XML Parsing and Document Traversal**: DFS can be employed in parsing XML documents and traversing hierarchical data structures.
 It allows for efficient exploration of the document structure and extraction of relevant information.